 This miso soup we served at the restaurant was served at the end of all the nigiri courses, but before the fruits.
 It was served in very small quantities, with each person probably getting around a 100ml serving.
 Because the serving size was so small, it was a very concentrated and potent soup.
 It’s flavour profile was very bitter and savory compared to the usual sweet miso soup you get at your blog standard Japanese takeaway store.
 When I started work at the restaurant however, making this miso soup became a part of everyday routine.
 10 servings, made from the day’s fish and ready before service.
 I started to make the soup around 11 in the morning after that day’s fish delivery was gutted and clean, and the fish for the day’s service was filleted and portioned.
 The reason why the soup had to be made at that time made sense.
 The base stock of this soup was not made from shaved katsuobushi like a typical dashi stock, but made from the roasted bones and frames from the fish filleted that day, enough to make stock for that day’s and the next day’s service.
 Even oily fish like mackerel (saba) and salmon fish bones were used in the stock, something that is never done in western stocks.

 The heads of all the fish were cut directly into two clean halves through the forehead, splitting the skull into two, a task that takes significant skill and a very sharp knife, a technique called kabuto-wari (兜割り) or nashi-wari (梨割り).
 Whilst I personally preferred the weight of a deba to do this, Sayaki-san did this using a western chef knife.
+Another recipe that uses this technique is simmered kinmedai head.
 The gills from the heads were also discarded and a tooth brush was used to clean off any solidified blood remaining in.
 For the skeleton frame of the fish, the same toothbrush treatment would be carried out to remove all the solidified blood from the fish cavity.
 This was quite a laborious job as the bitterness in the soup was to only come from the miso and not the fish blood.
 Only the fish bones of sardines (Iwashi), gizzard shad (Kohada) and baby sea bream (Kasugo) were not used in the stock and were discarded due to their small bones.
 The toothbrush used wasn’t any special toothbrush, just the cheapest one you could find at any convenience store.
 To cook the fish bones, we would lay out a single layer of fish bones on a tray and place them under a gas salamander grill to brown them.
 Once caramelised, we would use a pair of tongs to flip over the bones to make sure they were browned on both sides, before adding them straight to a large stock pot.
 We usually did this in 3 rounds, the first round being small fish with thin bones, the second round for bigger fish bones and the last round for all the heads.
 During the first round, the tray would be lifted up fairly close to the fire from the salamander and they cooked quite quickly, but for the last round of fish heads, we would place the tray much lower down away from the head source as it would take longer to brown evenly due to its thickness.

 For sea eel (anago) and freshwater eel (unagi) however, we did something that I’d never heard of or seen before.
 After filleting the eels, the heads would be discarded, but the spines of the eels would be cleaned with a toothbrush and then left on a bamboo strainer in the sun out the back of the restaurant to dry into a crisp, before roasted in the salamander in the same way until crisp, just like the deep fried eel bones you get at an unagi restaurant.
 But instead of a snack, these bones would be added to the soup once sufficiently dried.
 Even today I cannot find reference to this anywhere on the internet, whether in English or Japanese.
 To emphasise how much the spines needed to be cleaned before drying, they were almost completely stripped of flesh and blood and did not attract flies when left out in the sun at the back.
 I myself was surprised that we didn’t use anything to cover the bones as we dried them on the metal roofing of a shed out at the back.